Court Rules - Administration of the Court - E-Filing

 It is the responsibility of the filing party or counsel to insure that documents filed electronically do not disclose previously or statutorily impounded or sealed information or private information defined in Supreme Court Rules 15 and 138.

-(a) Social Security Number and Driver's License Number - If an individual's social security number must be included in a document, only the last four digits of the number shall be used.
-An individual's Driver's License Number shall not be used.
+(a) Social Security Number and Driver's License Number - If an individual's social security number or drivers license number must be included in a document, only the last four digits of the number shall be used.

-(b) Names of Minor Children - If the involvement of a minor child must be mentioned, only the initials of that child's name shall be used.
+(b) Names of Minor Children - If the involvement of a minor child must be mentioned, only the initials of that child's name shall be used; however, if the minor is a named party to the action, the full name of the minor shall be used, absent leave of Court.

 (c) Dates of Birth - If an individual's date of birth must be included in a document, only the year shall be used.

-(d) Financial Account Numbers - If financial account numbers are relevant, only the last four digits of these numbers shall be used.
+(d) Financial Account Numbers and Debit/Credit Card Numbers - If financial account or Debit/Credit Card numbers are relevant, only the last four digits of these numbers shall be used.

 The effective date of Supreme Court rule 138 is July 1, 2013